-We often come across files that are of utmost importance but we do not need to access them on a regular basis.
-For most of us this can be a slight of an inconvenience because we realize that these files end up taking a lot of space on our system or hard drive.
-And no we cannot afford to play around with these files by deleting them.
-Then what do we do as we need the space but are unable to manage it by keeping all these files.
-Curious about the simple solution to keeping these files and creating more space?
-Then, continue to read on…
+We often come across files that are of utmost importance, but we do not need to access them regularly.
+For most of us, this can be a slight inconvenience because we realize that these files end up taking up a lot of space on our system or hard drive.
+However, we cannot afford to delete these files.
+So, what can we do when we need the space but cannot manage it by keeping all these files?
+Are you curious about the simple solution to keeping these files and creating more space?
+Then, continue reading...

-The easy and simple solution is compressing these files.
-It is an easy way to backup these important files and also a simple solution to creating more space.
-NTFS the abbreviation for this is simple New Technology File System.
-This is one of the ways to get your files compressed.
-To know more on NTFS compression continue to read on…
+The easy and simple solution is to compress these files.
+It is an easy way to back up these important files and a simple solution to create more space.
+NTFS, which stands for New Technology File System, is one of the ways to compress your files.
+To learn more about NTFS compression, continue reading.

 When do you create and Use NTFS Compression?

 The answer is as easy as it can get.
-Whenever you have an important document like an account sheet from a few years ago or a medical record that you need but do not refer often.
-These are a few examples of important documents that are required but you do not have to open these files on a regular basis.
+Whenever you have an important document like an account sheet from a few years ago or a medical record that you need but do not refer to often.
+These are a few examples of important documents that are required, but you do not have to open these files regularly.
 It is then that you create and use NTFS compression.
 At the same time, you can also use this as a backup for your files.
-Along with that, you can use this to save space as most of these files can take up a lot of space and you need space for every important current file you can always use NTFS compression.
+You can also use this to save space as most of these files can take up a lot of space, and if you need space for every important current file, you can always use NTFS compression.

-Every time, you open that file which has been compressed you end up decompressing it.
+Every time you open that file that has been compressed, you end up decompressing it.
 And every time you close the file after reading it automatically compresses it.
-Remember this is for an already compressed NTFS.
+Remember, this is for an already compressed NTFS.
 So, now the main question arises.....

 How do you use NTFS Compression?